ll7/psaf2/README.md

 # Praktikum zur Simulation von autonomen Fahrzeugen - Gruppe 2
 Author: Valentin Höpfner

 The goal of this project was to develop an autonomous vehicle for the [CARLA-simulator](https://github.com/carla-simulator/carla).
-The agent is to move collision-free and autonomously on various maps, on which other vehicles are also traveling, from an arbitrary starting point to an arbitrary destination.
+The task is to move collision-free and autonomously on various maps, on which other vehicles are also traveling, from an arbitrary starting point to an arbitrary destination.
 Two different modes are relevant for the evaluation: one mode in which traffic rules are observed, and one mode in which they are not.

 ## Overview over the packages
 We developed various ROS-nodes for the core-functionalities of our ego-vehicle.
 Each ROS-node is wrapped in a package, and those packages can be further grouped into one of three categories: _Perception_, _Planning_ and _Acting_.
 An overview over the packages and some of their interfaces is provided in the following graphic.